redis/redis-py/README.rst

     >>> r.get('foo')
     'bar'

-By default, the value returned if you are using Python3 are in raw byte strings.
+By default, the value returned are bytes in python3.
 If you want a decoded response you can add `decode_response=True` in `redis.StrictRedis()`.

 API Reference